gomex/docker-zabbix/README.md

 # TODO

-* Get informations about percent used CPU, percent used RAM memory and network (DONE!)
+- [x] Get informations about percent used CPU, percent used RAM memory and network
-* Add options to get information from all containers and not only using id container (DONE!)
+- [x] Add options to get information from all containers and not only using id container
-* Create zabbix module
+- [ ] Create zabbix module

 # Requirements